ksmin23/bedrock-crewai-travelplanner/README.md

 3. **AI Analysis**:
    - CrewAI orchestrates specialized AI agents
    - Each agent analyzes specific aspects of the travel plan
-   - Gemini LLM powers the intelligence of each agent
+   - Amazon Bedrock LLM powers the intelligence of each agent

 4. **Frontend Interface**:
    - Streamlit UI with interactive forms and tabs